Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Heat

 Kentavious Caldwell-Pope Insights vs. the Heat

+- Caldwell-Pope is averaging 4.2 three-point field goal attempts per game this season, which is 12.5% of his team's attempts from beyond the arc.

-- Caldwell-Pope's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.
+- Caldwell-Pope's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- Conceding 109.8 points per contest, the Heat are the second-ranked team in the NBA on defense.
+- Defensively, the Heat are ranked second in the league, allowing 109.8 points per game.

-- On the glass, the Heat have allowed 41.9 rebounds per game, which puts them sixth in the league.
+- Giving up 41.9 rebounds per game, the Heat are the sixth-ranked team in the NBA.

-- In terms of assists, the Heat have allowed 25.6 per game, 14th in the league.
+- Looking at assists, the Heat have conceded 25.6 per contest, 14th in the NBA.

 Kentavious Caldwell-Pope vs. the Heat